thermalogic/SEES/README.md

 # Contents

-1.Python language
+1.Python

 2.A useful set of algorithmic and problem reduction techniques

-3.Software engineering tips & tools for scientists writing Python code
+3.Software engineering tips & tools for scientists and Engineers writing Python code

 4.Computational tools to model and understand data.